surfactants/json-to-sqlite/README.md

 Simply add your JSON files to `data/`, and record them in `manifest.txt`.
 Binary files go in `blob/`.

+Results will be saved to `data.db`

+The manifest filename, JSON subdirectory, and output filename can all be specified with passed args:
+	- `-m:manifest.txt`
+	- `-p:json_directory/` (the trailing slash will be appended if missing)
+	- `-d:database_name.db` (the file extension will be appended if missing)

 ## notes

 - Each table must be defined in its own JSON file.